basiliscos/cpp-bredis/README.md

 `no_enogh_data_t` is empty struct, meaning that buffer just does not contains enough information to completely parse it.

-`protocol_error_t` has `std::string what` member, descriping the error in protocol, (e.g. when type in stream is specified as integer, but it cannot be converted to integer).
+`protocol_error_t` has `boost::system::error_code code` member, descriping the error in protocol, (e.g. when type in stream is specified as integer, but it cannot be converted to integer).
 This error should never occur in production code, meaning that no (logical) errors are expected in redis-server nor in bredis parser.
 The error might occur if buffer is corrupted.

 `Policy` (namespace `bredis::parsing_policy`) specifies what to do with with result: either drop it (`bredis::parsing_policy::drop_result`) or keep it (`bredis::parsing_policy::keep_result`).
 The helper `parse_result_mapper_t<Iterator, Policy>` helps to get proper `positive_parse_result_t<Iterator, Policy>` type.

 `positive_parse_result_t<Iterator, Policy>` contains members: